 The Collection

-The Myōan Collection is a focused private collection of Japanese painting, assembled through sustained study, direct engagement with the works, and long-term custodianship.
+The Myōan Collection is a focused private collection of Japanese painting assembled through sustained looking, direct engagement with the works themselves, and long-term custodianship.

-The collection centres primarily on Zen painting, devotional imagery, and ink works from the medieval through Edo periods, with particular attention to artists working outside courtly or decorative contexts.
+The collection centres primarily on Zen painting, devotional imagery, and monochrome works from the medieval through Edo periods, with particular attention to artists and traditions operating outside courtly or purely decorative contexts.
+It privileges paintings made for lived spaces — temples, hermitages, tea rooms, and private interiors — where works were intended to be encountered repeatedly over time rather than consumed as isolated spectacles.

 Sengai Gibon (1750–1837) Laozi Riding an Ox Edo period, early 19th century